The different methods that startups can use to collect online payments.

 Meanwhile, you will encounter barrels of paperwork and submissions to the bank when integrating a bank payment gateway.

 Third-party payment gateway

-XanPay offers the best payment gateway solution for all verticals - a small business to service providers, merchants, freelancers, and businesses of all sizes to accept payments online on a secure and instantaneous network with reduced transaction fee.
-Any online business can integrate XanPay's infrastructure within their website to start receiving international payments from cross-borders.
+XanPay offers the best payment gateway solution for all verticals - small businesses to service providers, merchants, freelancers, and businesses of all sizes to accept payments online on a secure and instantaneous network with a reduced transaction fee.
+Any online business can integrate XanPay's infrastructure within its website to start receiving international payments from cross-borders.
 It provides an easy onboarding process that facilitates an eCommerce or any online store to collect international payments through XanPay.

 Differences Between Second Party and Third-Party Payment Gateways

 Second-party payment gateways have a lengthy application process that might take a cycle of up to 90-days to gain approval.
-Third party payment gateways are easy to get onboarded, the approval time is quick, taking between 5-10 days.
+Third-party payment gateways are easy to get onboarded, and the approval time is quick, taking between 5-10 days.

-Second-party payment gateways are associated with lots of paperwork submissions, while third-party payments are easy and paperless.
+Second-party payment gateways are associated with many paperwork submissions, while third-party payments are easy and paperless.

-Little to no scope of merchant customization on the user experience of second party gateways, while third-party payment gateways have a user-friendly and high intuitive user experience that allows merchants to interact and customize the payment checkout.
+Little to no scope of merchant customization in the user experience of second-party gateways, while third-party payment gateways have a user-friendly and highly intuitive user experience that allows merchants to interact and customize the payment checkout.

-Second-party gateways limit any form of branding or customization while third-party payment gateways allow a level of freedom when customizing and branding the checkout feature of their payments page.
+Second-party gateways limit any form of branding or customization.
+In contrast, third-party payment gateways allow freedom when customizing and branding the checkout feature of their payments page.